mark-heiple/RUDI/README.md

 * The TIME SERIES column is the column to model.

-* The DATE column is optional it is only used in the plots.
+* The DATE column is optional.

 * Up to two seasonal periods can be defined, a value of 1 means no season.
 Seasonal periods are much more processor intensive than no seasons.
 Big seasonal periods are more processor intensive than short periods.